ekoontz/menard/README.md

-Initially, I named this project [babel](https://github.com/ekoontz/babel), after another of Borges' stories, [The Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel), but this name is already well-known [Javascript tool](https://babeljs.io/).
-I later rewrote and simplified the same ideas into a new github repository, calling it 'babylon', but then discovered that this name was also already well-known Javascript [software project](https://www.babylonjs.com/), and so now I have arrived at the current name, by renaming this current repository as 'menard'.
+Initially, I named this project [babel](https://github.com/ekoontz/babel), after another of Borges' stories, [The Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel), but this name is already taken by a well-known [Javascript tool](https://babeljs.io/).
+I later rewrote and simplified the same ideas in my 'babel' project into a new github repository, calling it 'babylon', before discovering that this name was also already well-known Javascript [software project](https://www.babylonjs.com/).
+Now I have arrived at the current name, by renaming the 'babylon' repository to 'menard'.

 I've found that there is another project called [pierre-menard](https://github.com/hraberg/pierre-menard), also as it